Operation Flax: Palm Sunday Massacre

 The patrols failed to intercept any formations of transports on the afternoon of 18 April.
 In the evening, the Ninth Air Force 57th Fighter Group sent out all of its squadrons, including the 314th Fighter Squadron of the 324th Fighter Group, under its command.
 The 57th had already flown unproductive sorties in the afternoon.
 Still, 47 USAAF P-40s arrived in the sweep area with 12 Spitfires from 92 Squadron RAF.
 The Spitfires flew high cover at 15000 ft while the P-40s stayed at around 4000 ft.
 Soon enough, a large formation of 30 Ju 52s was reported by Allied pilots at an altitude of only 1000 ft, flying north east on a return flight.
 There were 65 Ju 52s, 16 Axis fighters and five Bf 110s.
 As the Allied fighters began their attacks, the passengers fired machine guns out of the Junkers' windows in desperation to fend off the attack.
 In the air battle that followed, six P-40s and a Spitfire were shot down.
 The Americans claimed 146 victories, which was later reduced to 58 or 59 Ju 52s, 14 Macchi C.202s and Bf 109s and two to four Bf 110s.
-Actual German losses were 24 Ju 52s, nine Bf 109s and one Bf 110.
+Actual German losses were 24 Ju 52s, nine Bf 109s and one Bf 110 shot down at sea; another 35 Ju 52s were damaged and managed to crash-land all along the Sicilian coastline.
 Some Italian fighters may also have been shot down.
-Along with the 24 Ju 52s destroyed, another 35 were damaged and managed to crash-land all along the Sicilian coastline.
-The battle became known as the "Palm Sunday Massacre".
+The battle became known as the Palm Sunday Massacre.